Ma Li (actress): Performing Arts Experience

-In 2003, while in school, Ma Li appeared in the play "Annie's Diary" directed by Ji Pei, a female director at the Central Academy of Drama, in which she played the role of Mip.
+In 2003, while in school, Ma Li appeared in the play Annie's Diary directed by Ji Pei, a female director at the Central Academy of Drama, in which she played the role of Mip.

-In 2009, she starred in the stage play "Jianghu Academy" with Bao Beier, playing the role of gold-digging girl "Zhuang Chun", which has received a large number of audience since its performance, and has been hailed as "the most sought-after stage play of the year".
+In 2009, she starred in the stage play Jianghu Academy with Bao Beier, playing the role of gold-digging girl "Zhuang Chun", which has received a large number of audience since its performance, and has been hailed as "the most sought-after stage play of the year".

-In 2010, Ma Li and Shen Teng collaborated for the first time on the play "Goodbye Mr.loser" and since then they have become golden partners on the stage.
+In 2010, Ma Li and Shen Teng collaborated for the first time on the play Goodbye Mr. Loser and since then they have become golden partners on the stage.

-On November 28, 2012, Ma Li starred in the new Happy Mahua New Year's Eve drama "The Trouble with Charlotte", which tells the story of an ordinary person who travels back to high school and realizes all kinds of dreams of an incredible experience.
+On November 28, 2012, Ma Li starred in the new Happy Mahua New Year's Eve drama The Trouble with Charlotte, which tells the story of an ordinary person who travels back to high school and realizes all kinds of dreams of an incredible experience.

 Screen Experience

-In 2009, the "Queen of Drama" Ma Li was recognized by the film company for her performance in a drama, and started to enter the screen in full scale.
+In 2009, the Queen of Drama Ma Li was recognized by the film company for her performance in a drama, and started to enter the screen in full scale.

-In 2010, Ma Li starred in her first movie, "Welcome to Shama Town".
+In 2010, Ma Li starred in her first movie, Welcome to Shama Town.

-In 2014, Happy Mahua planned to make a movie version of "The Trouble with Charlotte", with Ma Li as the movie's leading lady.
+In 2014, Happy Mahua planned to make a movie version of The Trouble with Charlotte, with Ma Li as the movie's leading lady.
 Once the movie was aired, it got 1.46 billion box office as the dark horse of the year.

 On 20 October 2016, she won the Most Stylish Actress of the Year Award at the Netease Fashion Crossover Ceremony.

-On September 30, 2017, partner Allen, Shen Teng starred in the movie "Never Say Die" was released in the film, played in the film and male boxers swap souls of the sports reporter Ma Xiao, the final box office exceeded 2.2 billion; since then, Ma Li successfully promoted to the "double 1 billion movie heroine".
+On September 30, 2017, partner Allen, Shen Teng starred in the movie Never Say Die was released in the film, played in the film and male boxers swap souls of the sports reporter Ma Xiao, the final box office exceeded 2.2 billion; since then, Ma Li successfully promoted to the "double 1 billion movie heroine".
 In November of the same year, as the fourth Silk Road International Film Festival "promotional ambassador"; December 28, Ma Li won the Tencent white paper "annual film star".

-Between 2020 and 2022, she has twice acted in the series of tribute films "My Motherland and I", "My Hometown and I".
+Between 2020 and 2022, she has twice acted in the series of tribute films My Motherland and I and My Hometown and I.

-In 2022, Ma Li starred in "Too Cool to Kill" and "Moon Man".
-She was nominated for Best Actress at the 33rd Huading Awards for her portrayal of actress "Milan" in the movie" Too Cool to Kill".
+In 2022, Ma Li starred in Too Cool to Kill and Moon Man.
+She was nominated for Best Actress at the 33rd Huading Awards for her portrayal of actress "Milan" in the movie" Too Cool to Kill.

-January 2023, starred in the microfilm "Me and My Spring Festival".
+January 2023, starred in the microfilm Me and My Spring Festival.

 On January 13, 2024, Ma Li was awarded "Weibo Outstanding Actor of the Year" at Weibo Night 2023.